Mon 12 Feb 1776

 How many Locks per Day will the Navigation want?

-3 Locks full per day will supply the Trade of Navigation - Surveyed the ground through which the cana will pass - the Soil is the most favourable I ever saw in my Life.
+3 Locks full per day will supply the Trade of Navigation - Surveyed the ground through which the canal will pass - the Soil is the most favourable I ever saw in my Life.

 Can the canal be made without making the Land boggy?

-Not if executed as it ought to be, the Land will not be damaged, and it will take up much less here to execute it properly, than any he knows - Its not the Projector or Undertaker of this Business.
+Not if executed as it ought to be, the Land will not be damaged, and it will take up much less here to execute it properly, than any he knows - Is not the Projector or Undertaker of this Business.

 Do you take into the Estimate the Land that is covered by the Soil thrown out of the Canal?